bhaskarshankarling/simplatra/README.md

 ---

-Special thanks to the authors of the following documents, articles, posts and repositories - a lot of inspiration for Simplatra was drawn from them.
+Special thanks to the authors of the following documents, blog posts and repositories - a lot of inspiration for Simplatra was drawn from them.

 The following blog posts and blog authors: